Gaza-Israel hostilities flare with rocket attacks, air strikes

 One of the attacks was claimed by the Palestinian Democratic Front for the Liberation of Palestine (DFLP), which said it fired rockets at the Israeli city of Ashkelon.

-Israel has waged three wars on Gaza since Hamas took control of the territory in 2007.
-Israeli air strikes in retaliation for rockets from Gaza are a frequent occurrence.

-The Palestinian Islamic Jihad militant group in Gaza said in a statement that the rocket barrages were a response to Friday’s events and that Israel has been delaying the implementation of previous understandings brokered by Cairo.
+The Islamic Jihad said in a statement that the rocket barrages were a response to Friday’s events and that Israel has been delaying the implementation of previous understandings brokered by Cairo.

-Hamas said on Thursday that its Gaza chief, Yeyha Al-Sinwar, had traveled to Cairo for talks on efforts to maintain calm along the border and alleviate hardship in the enclave.
+Hamas said on Thursday that its Gaza chief, Yeyha Sinwar, had traveled to Cairo for talks on efforts to maintain calm along the border and alleviate hardship in the enclave.

-Some two million Palestinians live in Gaza, whose economy has suffered years of blockades as well as recent foreign aid cuts.
+Some 2 million Palestinians live in Gaza, whose economy has suffered years of blockades as well as recent foreign aid cuts.
 Unemployment stands at 52 percent, according to the World Bank, and poverty is rampant.

-Israel says its blockade is necessary to stop weapons reaching Hamas and other armed groups in Gaza.
+Israel says its blockade is necessary to stop weapons reaching Hamas, with which it has fought three wars since the group seized control of Gaza in 2007.

 Writing by Maayan Lubell; Editing by Gareth Jones and John Stonestreet